 - Wet weather: riding in wet weather needs different skills and extra caution.
-It’s best for your child to avoid this when he’s young and still learning bike safety basics.
+It’s best for your child to avoid this when she’s young and still learning bike safety basics.

 - Night-time: your child shouldn’t ride at night.
-To ride at night, you need special equipment (lights, visibility vests), acute traffic awareness and understanding of driver behaviour.
+To ride at night, you need special equipment like lights and visibility vests.
+You also need good traffic awareness and understanding of driver behaviour.

-- Stunt riding: discourage behaviour like ‘look no hands’ and ‘dinking’.
+- Stunt riding: discourage dangerous behaviour like ‘look no hands’ and ‘dinking’.

 Scooters: safety guidelines

-Hospitals report lots of children arriving at emergency departments after falling off metal mini-scooters.
+Hospitals report lots of children arriving at emergency departments after falling off metal scooters.
 To minimise risk, follow these steps.